whuang288alex/video_feature_extraction/README.md

-# Ego4D Features
+# Video Features

-This sub-directory contains code to extract features from the Ego4D dataset.
+This sub-directory contains code to extract features from video datasets.
 The code allows you to use a set of models and can be used for audio, video or image features.